itay-goldraich/itay-goldraich/README.md

 # Hi, I'm Itay Goldraich

-### University student working towards a dual degree in electrical engineering and computer science.
+### University student working towards a degree in computer science.

 ## About me